 Each employee who comes back to campus will need to complete an online COVID-19 safety training module before returning.
 This training will be sent electronically through your Carthage email by SafeColleges.
 Modules should take approximately 10 minutes to complete.
 Employees will also have to review the information on the COVID-19 website.

 Staffing Options for Departments

 Area supervisors will be asked to develop a plan for the first phase of returning to work.
-There are several options departments should consider when developing these plans to maintain required social distancing measures and reduce population density within buildings and workspaces.
-Supervisors will be working with their area Vice President to discuss and document the most appropriate staffing plan in this first phase and beyond.
-These plans may change at any time given both internal and external circumstances.
+There are several options departments should consider when developing these plans to maintain required social distancing measures and to reduce population density within buildings and workspaces.
+Supervisors will be working with their area vice president to discuss and document the most appropriate staffing plan in this first phase and beyond.
+These plans may change at any time, given both internal and external circumstances.
 Strategies for the first stage of bringing employees back to campus could include a combination of these working arrangements:

 Remote Work: Those who can work remotely to fulfill some or all of their work responsibilities may continue to do so to reduce the number of individuals on campus and the potential spread of the COVID-19 virus.
 These arrangements, which should be approved by the immediate supervisor, can be done in a full or partial day/week schedule as appropriate.